gram99/loan-syndication-poc-24/README.md

 ```

 The automation script cleans the workspace environment, initializes an internal blockchain server on port `8545`, maps out contract data inside `deployment.json`, and deploys the functional dashboard.

 ---

+## 📈 Demo Workflow

+**1. Syndication:** As a Lead Bank, select a partner from the dropdown and syndicate $1,000,000.
+Refresh to see the "On-Chain Funding" metric update.
+**2. Distress Simulation:** Use the sidebar slider to move the loan to Non-Performing (NPL).
+Observe the valuation "Haircut" chart.
+**3. Secondary Trade:** Switch roles to Hedge Fund, review the Appraisal in the Digital Vault, and purchase the distressed debt at the listed market discount.

+---

+## 📘 User Guide: Institutional NPL & Syndication Marketplace

+Framework: Ethereum (ERC-1155) & Streamlit

+1. **Overview** This platform provides a blockchain-based "Digital Twin" environment for managing multifamily loans.
+It enables Lead Banks to syndicate primary debt and manage distressed assets (NPLs) via a transparent, on-chain secondary marketplace.

+2. **System Roles**

+## 🏦 Lead Bank (Seller)

+- **Primary Action:** Distribute loan risk to partner institutions.
+- **NPL Management:** Toggle asset status to "Non-Performing" to trigger secondary market listings and capital haircuts.
+- **Vault Control:** Manage the "Digital Vault" containing appraisals and environmental reports.

+## 💰 Hedge Fund (Buyer)

+- **Primary Action:** Scout for distressed debt opportunities.
+- **Due Diligence:** Review on-chain verified documents in the Digital Vault.
+- **Execution:** Purchase fractional loan shares at a market-determined discount.

+3. **Operational Workflow**

+## Phase A: Primary Syndication

+1. Ensure the status is set to "Performing."
+2. Select a Partner Bank address from the consortium dropdown.
+3. Enter the Syndication Amount (e.g., $1,000,000).
+4. Click "Finalize Syndication" to mint shares directly to the partner's wallet.

+## Phase B: NPL Pivot & Valuation
+1. Toggle the Loan Performance Status to "Non-Performing (NPL)."
+2. The dashboard will shift to a "Distressed" state (Red UI).
+3. Use the Secondary Market Slider to set the "Ask Price" (e.g., 65% of Par).
+4. Review the Valuation Analysis chart to visualize the implied capital haircut.

+## Phase C: Secondary Sale
+1. Click "List NPL for Secondary Sale" to broadcast the asset.
+2. Switch the view to "Hedge Fund (Buyer)."
+3. Execute the purchase to simulate the transfer of distressed debt to a third-party fund.

+4. **The Digital Vault**

+Located in the sidebar, the Digital Vault provides an immutable link between the financial
+asset and its physical due diligence.

+- **Appraisal Reports:** Real-time property valuations.
+- **Phase I Environmental:** Risk assessment documentation.
+- **Verification:** All documents are noted as "Verified On-Chain," representing an IPFSbacked audit trail.

+---